FreeBreadsticks/onboarding/First Week/first-day.md

 Once you've completed all three mock sessions it will be time for them to take their very first student into a screen share.
 Let the new TC know that you will be shadowing them for their first three screen shares and double check that they are confident and comfortable with moving forward.

 Have the new TC `qbot in sync` to begine either taking or assigning the questions.
 If at all possible try to find questions that relate more to lab material and debugging in general rather a complicated environment issue.
 A good way to help boost the confidence of the new TC is to have them take questions that are more simple and straight forward.

+>NOTE: If the TC is not able to `qbot in sync` make sure that their Slack nick-name/display name is one word.
+Usually this is the issue.

 During the screen shares try to give the TC hints if you feel like they are struggling.
 If they still struggle with figuring out the issue feel free to hop in with them to help!
 After each session have the TC `qbot out` to give them feedback (you can use the same rubric to help with your feedback).
 Be sure to also use this time to answer any questions they have!